dippy2214/Unity-Audio-Visualiser/README.md

 Unity allows me to generate web requests, and these can be used on the local computer.
 Using this, I can run a unity web request on the local device to look for multimedia MPEG files, and then download these into the program.
 Is this performant?
 No. Is it a simple solution?
-Also no. But it was quick, easy and just the right amount of silly for a project like this (in my opinion).
+Also no. But it was quick, easy and just the right amount of silly for a project like this (and besides, realising I could use web requests this way did make me smile).